regeter/mlx-dspark/README.md

 ```

 The only requirement is a target whose hidden size matches the drafter's (the drafter has no embed/lm-head
-of its own — it reuses the target's).
-Validated on dense **Gemma-4** and **Qwen3** targets (sliding-window
+of its own — it reuses the target's). **Scope:** validated on dense **Gemma-4** and **Qwen3** targets
+(Qwen3-4B measured here; Qwen3-8B and the larger Gemma-4 variants share the exact code path — same recipe,
-attention + tied/untied heads handled). z-lab also ships MoE / linear-attention variants (`Qwen3.5-*`,
+bigger download). z-lab also ships MoE / linear-attention variants (`Qwen3.5-*`, `gpt-oss-*`, …); those
-`gpt-oss-*`, …) — those targets use a gated-delta KV rollback this port doesn't wire yet, so they may need
+targets route differently and use a gated-delta KV rollback this port doesn't wire yet, so they need a bit
-extra cache handling; PRs welcome.
+more work — PRs welcome.

 ## License